 Scientists were confused by the skeleton’s apparent advanced age (developmental maturity) despite its tiny stature.
 Paranormal proponents believed it was evidence of extraterrestrials.

-News of Muñoz’s “find” was reported frequently across Chile for over a decade– apparently with no concern from the Chilean government or academics about how or why he found it– only pop-cultural speculation about what it was: human or alien?
+News of Muñoz’s “find” was reported frequently across Chile for over a decade, with no concern from the Chilean government or academics about how or why he found it.
+But there was pop-cultural speculation about what it was: human or alien?
 Soon, the specimen was nicknamed “Ata” after the Atacama Desert.

-Ata was the size of a 5-month-old fetus but had the bone development of a 6-year-old child.
-To clarify: babies are born with cartilage that eventually develops into the patellas (the boney kneecaps)–- but Ata already had boney kneecaps and was missing two pairs of ribs and their skull was deformed.
+Ata was the size of a five-month-old fetus but the bone development of a six-year-old child.
+For example, babies are born with cartilage that eventually develops into the patellas (kneecaps), but Ata already had boney kneecaps.
+Additionally, Ata was missing two pairs of ribs and its skull was deformed.

 Similar remains have been found elsewhere in the world, for example, Alyoshenka or the Kyshtym Dwarf, a (human) fetal female mummy discovered in the Russian village of Kaolinovy in 1996.
 Similar theories surround her origins as well, from extraterrestrial to multiple genetic mutations to environmental causes, in this case, the fall-out from the 1957 Kyshtym Disaster.
 (Though it is impossible to say as remains went missing decades ago and all we have left is a crappy video of a bunch of dude-bros whipping the fragile mummy around by the legs as bits flake off.)

 In a New York Times article from 2018, author Carl Zimmer noted that if researchers paid more attention to miscarriages and stillbirths we might know more about the genetic anomalies that cause them and be more familiar with the conditions that caused Ata’s and possibly Alyoshenka’s conditions.